Magento Community Edition (CE) 1.9 and Magento Enterprise Edition (EE) 1.14 Responsive Web Design Developer's Guide

 To create those directories and to add your theme configuration:

-4. Use vim or another text editor to create your theme configuration file named theme.xml there:
+- Use vim or another text editor to create your theme configuration file named theme.xml

 vim theme.xml